Welcome to FamilyBook - the place to share family history with relatives and friends

 When someone logs onto the FamilyBook website they can see just one FamilyBook and have the role that has been allocated to them.

 Each FamilyBook is structured just like any other reference book.
 It has its Contents list; Introduction; Chapters covering differing aspects of the story; Appendices of supporting material; and, an Index.
 Each page will have its Footnotes describing the page’s sources and their accuracy.

 There are four Appendices: a Directory with a page for each person; a Gazetteer of key places; a Gallery of pictures; and, a Library of copies of documents, files and web links.
 All are interlinked and are fully searchable.

 Unlike a conventional reference book FamilyBook is animated and interactive.
 Relationship-to-me diagrams, timelines, family trees, migration maps and many other ways of viewing the information are available.
-Hovering over a link gives a pre-view of the information provided if the link were followed.
+Hovering over or touching a link gives a pre-view of the information provided if the link were followed.
 A person featured in a picture is a link to that person.
 Hovering over that person shows who the person is, some background on the person, and, if clicked opens the detailed page for the person.
 Links enable browsing from one point of interest to the next and it's easy to return to any previously viewed pages.

-Hover your mouse pointer over the diagram opposite to see how FamilyBook can help your family understand their history.
+Touch or hover your mouse pointer over the diagram opposite to see how FamilyBook can help your family understand their history.

 If you have been invited to register to view an existing FamilyBook or your would like to create your own book click the Reister link on the top right hand corner of the screen.